What Is the Cost of Inbound Marketing vs. the ROI Realized?

-There’s a lot of buzz around inbound marketing – and rightfully so.
-According HubSpot, the average company saves $20K per year by investing more in inbound marketing vs. outbound.
+There’s a lot of buzz around inbound marketing—and rightfully so.
+According to HubSpot, the average company saves $20K per year by investing more in inbound marketing versus outbound.
 That stat alone might be enough to get the attention of most executives and managers, but what does investing in a successful inbound marketing strategy entail?
 What are the costs?
 And what do companies that invest in inbound marketing actually get out of it?
 In short, you get out what you put in.

 Identifying Inbound Marketing Costs

 It’s important to realize that for an inbound marketing campaign to work well, time and effort need to be put into both the planning and the execution.
 Skipping or taking shortcuts in any phase of the process to save money can have a negative impact on results—especially if the quality of one or more key components is sub-par.